brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 ### SQL Statements

 One of the most famous SQL injection examples is, of course, [Little Bobby Tables](https://xkcd.com/327/).
 We can use template strings to make it easy to build up a statement properly.
 This example uses [SQLiteCpp](https://github.com/SRombauts/SQLiteCpp), but the same idea can be used for any other SQL library really.
-All you need to know about the library is that it works like.
-Assuming we have a `std::string name`:
+All you need to know about the library is that it works as follows (assuming we have a `std::string name`):

 ::: cmptable
 ### Current Library Usage